 “The kids are adjusting very well in school.
 My wife and I are happy with our work and we are volunteering in our community.
 I’m proud to say that Canada is my home.”

 Suddenly, everything clicks.
-You realize that you can now go around the city without using a map or GPS, know where to find the best sausages (or any other food) in town, and that winter is really just a matter of wearing the right clothing.
+You realize that you can now go around the city without using a map or GPS, know where to find the best sausages in town, and that winter is really just a matter of wearing the right clothing.
 You even caught yourself giving winter survival tips to a colleague.
 Just like other Canadians, you complain about potholes, construction and people who don’t maintain their yards.
 This is the point in your adaptation where you see that everything may not be perfect but you feel comfortable and familiar with everything around you.
 Poutine and perogies are not exotic anymore, they’re just really delicious food.

 You will feel:

 - a sense of belonging.
-You have made some new friends and you feel that you are a part of the community.
+You have made some new friends and feel that you are a part of the community.

 - that your perspective and priorities have changed.
 You may also notice that some of your values have been tested and changed for the better.